Frequently Asked Questions and Glossary

 • Southern Gulf Islands

-Its budget is decided through an annual Financial Planning process.
+The CRD's annual Financial Planning process determines the Arts Service's budget.
 It is then approved by the Arts Commission and the CRD Board of Directors.

 Can we apply to more than one grant program at a time?